dompiotr85/WinRuler/README.md

 WinRuler is a computer application that operates on various graphical operating systems, allowing users to accurately measure distances on the computer screen.
-The application displays a virtual ruler with markings in centimeters or other units of measurement, enabling precise measurements.
+The application displays a virtual ruler with markings in centimetres or other units of measurement, enabling precise measurements.

 ## Features

 - Intuitive and simple user interface.
-- Support for various units of measurement (centimeters, inches, pixels, etc.).
+- Support for various units of measurement (centimetres, inches, pixels, etc.).
 - Adjustable ruler length to suit individual needs.
 - Works on all major operating systems: Windows, macOS, Linux.